drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 }
 ```

 5. Open the file `variables.tf`.
-In this file, you will declare the variables used in the Terraform module.
+In this file, you declare the variables used in the Terraform module.
 Add the following code.

 ```
 variable "deletion_protection" {